Healthy Homes Assessment Houghton Bay

 Houghton Bay Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Houghton Bay and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required in all Houghton Bay and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate compliance with any Healthy Homes Standard that apply or will be in force during the tenure of their rental properties.
+• Landlords and property managers must keep records that prove the compliance with the Healthy Homes Standard that apply or will apply to their rental properties.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes